Subasri-uvaraj/medical_image_segmentation_in_tumor_detection/README.md

     cd YourRepository
     ```

-2. Open MATLAB and navigate to the project directory.

-3. Add the project folder to the MATLAB path:
-    ```matlab
-    addpath('path_to_your_project_folder')
-    ```

-4. Ensure that all required MATLAB toolboxes are installed.
+2. Install MATLAB on your computer.

+3. Include the MRI or CT image of the tumor in the `data` directory of the project.

 ## Usage
 To use the model for tumor detection: